narengan/cis/cli/cli-domain.md

    `ibmcloud cis domain-resume DNS_DOMAIN_ID [-i, --instance INSTANCE_NAME] [-o, --output OUTPUT_FILE]`

 ### ARGUMENTS:
-   `DNS_DOMAIN_ID` is the id of DNS domain.
+   `DNS_DOMAIN_ID` is the ID of DNS domain.

 ### OPTIONS:
    `-i, --instance`  Instance name.
-If not set, the context instance specified by `ibmcloud cis instance-set` will be used.
+If not set, the context instance specified by `ibmcloud cis instance-set` is used.

    `-o, --output`    Output the result as JSON style to a file.
-If not set, will output the result to terminal.
+If not set, outputs the result to terminal.

 #### Output: